mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 *Water:* Less good.
 More water carries, especially in the first 300 miles.<br/>
 *Difficulty:* Hard<br/>

 Northern California ratchets up the difficulty once again.
 Elevation change is fairly high, but the first thing to expect when crossing the state line into California is scorching heat and exposed sections of trail with little shade.
-Aside from the ever-present view of Mount Shasta (the mountain not the town), the scenery isn’t anything special.
+Aside from the ever-present view of Mount Shasta (the mountain not the town), the scenery isn’t quite as good as you've had it so far.
 The decent into Seiad Valley, long road walk, and brutal climb is particularly testing.

 After Belden however, the surroundings take on a decidedly more "Sierra" vibe.
 The weather cools and you’re treated to some great vistas as you approach Sierra City and Lake Tahoe.